katjabercic/Lean-HoG/README.md

 ### SAT solving

 For using the SAT solving facilities of the library (e.g. computing Hamiltonian paths) you need the following:

-* The python **[pysat](https://pysathq.github.io/)** library, which you can install with `pip3 install python-sat`
 * A modern SAT solver capable of producing proofs of unsatisfiability, we recommend **[CaDiCaL](https://github.com/arminbiere/cadical)**.
 * A SAT proof checker, we recommend the formally verified checker **[cake_lpr](https://github.com/tanyongkiam/cake_lpr)**.